 As the most mature cloud platform, Amazon Web Services has a solid lead in the public cloud market and is continuing to grow.
-As the previously mentioned NYT article pointed out, Amazon Web Services is increasing its scope to the Internet of Things, which will only expand its reach in the market.
+As the previously mentioned New York Times article pointed out, Amazon Web Services is increasing its scope to the Internet of Things, which will only expand its reach in the market.

 At the same time, Microsoft Azure, Google Cloud Platform are also ramping up and gaining market share.
 According to a report by Synergy Research Group for Q2 2016, AWS has a 31% market share, with 11% for Microsoft Azure, and 8% for Google.
 Google and Microsoft showed significant year over year growth of 162% and 100% respectively compared to 53% growth for AWS.

 To know what certifications you need, let’s take a closer look at the cloud platforms and the certifications that they currently offer.

 AWS started in 2006 and has grown to a leader with more than 70 services for everything from compute, storage, and databases, to analytics and IoT applications.
 Customers include Netflix, Intuit, Capital One, GE.
 CEO Jeff Bezos told shareholders that AWS would hit $10 billion in annual sales in 2016.

 AWS certifications stand out for their thoroughness and rigor for critical cloud engineering positions.
 They emphasize solid conceptual knowledge of the entire platform and hands-on experience with the AWS infrastructure and its many unique and complex components and services.